 The Regulation of Lobbying legislation is designed to provide information to the public about who is lobbying whom about what.
 Volume 42 of the Citizens Information Board's Relate magazine gives a comprehensive introduction to the legislation and is recommended reading.

-Part 4 of the Act will commence on 1 January 2017.
+Part 4 of the Act will commenced on 1 January 2017.
 The provisions contained in Part 4 give the Standards Commission the authority to investigate and prosecute contraventions of the Act and to levy fixed payment notices for late filing of lobbying returns.

 Why is this relevant to members?